-The Showground Station Precinct has now been rezoned.
+The Showground Station Precinct was rezoned in 2017.
 The redevelopment of the precinct will transform the area around Showground Station into a vibrant urban centre, deliver nearly two hectares of parks and new open space and provide community facilities, recreation areas and a mix of housing choice for people at all life stages.

 - Proposed changes to land west of Cattai Creek has been deferred until further urban design and landscape master planning work is completed.
 This area will be subject will subject to additional community consultation and public exhibition.